Guiding principles for just, effective natural climate solutions

 Assessing the climate impacts of natural climate solutions requires a systems approach because of the connections between agriculture, forests, land use, food and fiber production, and energy production.
 It is therefore essential to practice full system carbon accounting including the effects of activities on ecosystems and their ability to maintain or increase carbon stocks, as well as impacts on fossil fuel emissions from related economic sectors.
 Full system accounting should be linked with effective monitoring and reporting.

-Woodwell Climate scientists and team members Dr. Richard Birdsey, Natalie Baillageron, Dr. Glenn Bush, Dr. Richard (Skee) Houghton, Dave McGlinchey, Dr. Sue Natali, and Dr. Wayne Walker, plus five external reviewers participated in the development of this paper.
+Woodwell Climate scientists and team members Dr. Richard Birdsey, Natalie Baillargeon, Dr. Glenn Bush, Dr. Richard (Skee) Houghton, Dave McGlinchey, Dr. Sue Natali, Dr. Wayne Walker, and Dr. Zach Zobel, plus five external reviewers participated in the development of this paper.

 To learn more and read the paper in full, visit woodwellclimate.org/ncs-principles.